Last updated on May 12th, 2022

 - Medication costs.

-Don’t worry if your injury isn’t listed in the calculator.
-Our specialists will be able to advise on what your claim might be worth after your free case review.
+Don’t worry if your injury isn’t listed.
+Our specialists will be able to advise on what your cosmetic surgery compensation might be worth after your free case review.

-Please note that these figures are for guidance only.
+Please note that these settlement amounts are for guidance only.
 There is no guarantee of how much compensation will be paid if your case is successful.

 The importance of getting your cosmetic surgery claim right cannot be stressed enough.
 You only have one chance to claim and, once you have settled, you can’t ask for more compensation later on.
-For that reason, we believe you should use a specialist personal injury solicitor.
+For that reason, we believe you should use a specialist cosmetic surgery solicitor.
 Their experience and legal skills should improve your chances of winning and could mean you receive more compensation as well.

 Our team of solicitors have been representing our clients in personal injury and cosmetic surgery claims for years.
 If your claim is taken on, they’ll try to ensure you are compensated for all aspects of your suffering.
 What’s more, they’ll represent you on a No Win No Fee basis so you won’t pay any solicitor’s fees if the case is unsuccessful.

 If you’d like a specialist to consider your case today, call us on now 0800 6524 881.
 Whether you go on to claim or not, you’ll receive free legal advice and all of your options will be explained.
 We try to make the cosmetic surgery claims process as straightforward as possible from beginning to end.

 The Limitation Act 1980 means that personal injury claims have a 3-year time limit.
 Therefore, when making a cosmetic surgery claim, you’ll need to act swiftly so that you don’t lose compensation because your claim was started too late.

 Usually, the 3-year time limit starts from the date of your cosmetic surgery.
 However, if your injuries or illness isn’t diagnosed and linked to your treatment until later on, your 3-years will begin from the date of knowledge.